aridhia/fair-excel-to-json/README.md

 ```sh
 python3 dictionaries_to_xml.py dataset_json.json
 ```
-This will provide an XML file for each data dictionary
+This will provide an XML file for each data dictionary.

 # Feedback
 Contact Gary McGilvary (gary.mcgilvary@aridhia.com) to provide feedback